January 4, 2022

-Not doing this is a common rookie mistake.
-If you haven’t worked from home before, the urge to work out of your couch all day will be quite strong.
-If you succumb to temptation, your back, wrists and neck will soon make you pay.
+Not doing this is a common mistake.
+The urge to work out of your couch all day is quite strong.
+But if you succumb to temptation, your back, wrists and neck will soon make you pay.
 This is why you must designate a proper workspace for yourself.
 If you don’t have a study table or dining table to work from, you can get creative.
 A friend in Australia, for instance, put together a makeshift desk using two bar stools and a shelf from one of his closets.

 Here’s another person who got creative with her workspace.